Anglo vs English Concertina: Understanding the Intricacies

 Anglo Concertina

-The G/C tuned Anglo Concertina, in particular, deserves a special mention as musicians have come to embrace it for interpreting traditional Irish music.
-With the 30 key configuration, this tuned concertina offers an exquisite harmony that truly embodies the essence of Irish melodies.
+The G/C tuned Anglo Concertina needs a mention as players use it often for old Irish music.
+With the 30 button setup this tuned concertina gives a lovely harmony that truly captures the spirit of Irish tunes.

 For a more thorough history on this instrument, check out the book "The Anglo-German Concertina".
 By clicking this link, you'll be directed to its page on Amazon: https://amzn.to/3Zxvent